 Following the election of majority Conservative governments in Ontario (2018) and Alberta (2019), post-secondary institutions in these provinces were compelled to amend or create policy statements protecting free expression.
 Despite a wealth of research about free expression on American college and university campuses, Canada is still relatively understudied.
 My research addresses this gap with a novel blending of political theory and philosophy with empirical data gathering.

-My major current research project is a book manuscript under contract with University of Toronto Press.
+I am completing a book under contract with University of Toronto Press.
 This project includes some key pieces of my PhD dissertation, along with new data and analysis.
 Seeking to bridge the academic / non-academic divide, the book will equally appeal to academic audiences and general interest readers that would like to better understand the politics of free expression in Canadian higher education.

 My previous postdoctoral project (as the Skelton-Clark Postdoctoral Fellow in Canadian Affairs at Queen's University) examined the law and politics of extending constitutional protections for expression (i.e. The Charter of Rights and Freedoms) to university campuses.
 This work was divided into two smaller projects: 1) an examination of expressive limits on campus in law and policy, including relevant case law; and 2) a comparative analysis of American and Canadian case law on student codes of conduct and student disciplinary proceedings.